Oipie/oipie-api-core-java/readme.md

-# ☕ JAVA BOILERPLATE
+# 🥗 Oipie api-core

-This is a Work in Progress Boilerplate for java.
+This is a Work in Progress replication of the existing api-core service for oipie implemented in Java.

 ## Prerequisites